-Impact assessments are required where potential conflicts have been identified between archaeological resources and a proposed development.
+Archaeological Impact Assessments (AIAs) are required where potential conflicts have been identified between archaeological resources and a proposed development.

-If an impact assessment is not required, the archaeologist will summarize the findings in a letter sent to the proponent and copied to the branch.
+If an AIA is not required, the archaeologist will summarize the findings in a letter sent to the proponent and copied to the branch.

-The assessment includes recommendations to manage the expected impact of property development on the site.
-Sites are located and recorded, and site significance is evaluated to assess the nature and extent of expected impacts.
+During an AIA, sites are located and recorded, and site significance is evaluated to assess the nature and extent of expected impacts.
+AIAs also include recommendations to manage the expected impact of property development on the site.
 These recommendations may include: